zpainter/iassist/content/conferences/iassist2026/_index.md

 **Host institution:** The University of Massachusetts Amherst Libraries

-We would love you to join us in June 2026 for an in-person conference at UMassAmherst as Massachusetts celebrates [250 years <span class="fas fa-external-link-alt"></span>](https://www.visit-massachusetts.com/state/celebrate-mass-250/) of independence and democracy.
+We would love you to join us in June 2026 for a conference at UMassAmherst as Massachusetts celebrates [250 years <span class="fas fa-external-link-alt"></span>](https://www.visit-massachusetts.com/state/celebrate-mass-250/) of independence and democracy.

 IASSIST (International Association for Social Science Information Services and Technology) is an international organization of professionals working with information technology and data services to support research and teaching.